About Les Trois Chameaux

 This hotel is available as part of any tailor made holiday with Rediscover the World.

 Accommodation: 20 rooms in total; there are eight standard rooms located mostly around a quiet courtyard in the lower section of the outer buildings and ten suites dispersed around the remainder of the buildings.
 All ensuite and all of a very good size with panoramic views of the Atlantic Ocean and surrounding hills.
 NB. it is possible to customise suites and connecting rooms for families and groups of friends.

-Facilities: swimming pool (16m x 5m) with panoramic terrace and separate children's, pool, library, restaurant, lounges.
-Lots of activities can be arranged such as horse-riding, parascending, fishing, quad bikes, 4WD trips, etc. There is also a traditional hammam and massage room where you have the opportunity to relax after a day at the beach or at the pool; using black and other essential oils based on Argan oil, typical of the region.
+Facilities: swimming pool (16m x 5m) with panoramic terrace and separate children's pool, library, restaurant, lounges.
+Lots of activities can be arranged such as horse-riding, parascending, fishing, quad bikes, 4WD trips.
+There is also a traditional hammam and massage room which uses essential Argan oils (typical of the region).

-Dining at Les Trois Chameaux: guests can enjoy traditional Moroccan cuisine: Moroccan salads, briouats (stuffed pastries ), pastillas, varied tagines, grilled fish and of course, mint tea and pastries; they can also prepare packed lunches for your excursions.
-You have the choice between the tranquility of the indoor restaurant, the freshness of the Moroccan living room with sea view or in the khaïmat depaysement (Berber tent) .
+Dining at Les Trois Chameaux guests can enjoy traditional Moroccan cuisine: Moroccan salads, briouats (stuffed pastries), pastillas, varied tagines, grilled fish and of course, mint tea and pastries; the staff can also prepare packed lunches for your excursions.
+You have the choice between eating in the peaceful indoor restaurant, the Moroccan living room with sea view or the Berber tent.